Pacific Wrecks

 TUESDAY, 20 JANUARY 1942

-Australian Army: At Rabaul, 11 were killed and slightly more wounded.
+Australian Army: At Rabaul, due to the Japanese air raid, 11 were killed and slightly more wounded.
 MS Herstein at the Burns, Philp & Company wharf is damaged and abandoned in Simpson Harbor and drifts until it ran aground.
-Shot down by Australian Army anti-aircraft fire is B5N1 Kate pilot Sugihara that crashed atop Mount Kombiu (Mother).
+Shot down by anti-aircraft fire is B5N1 Kate pilot Sugihara that crashed atop Mount Kombiu (Mother).

-RAAF: At Rabaul, eight Wirraways from No. 24 Squadron scramble from Vunakanau Airfield to intercept the incoming Japanese air raid against Rabaul but were intercepted by escorting A6M2 Zeros and within seven minutes three were shot down including CA-7 Wirraway A20-179 pilot F/O John C. Lowe and CA-8 Wirraway A20-303 pilot Charles F. Bromley, two crash landing and one was damaged.
+RAAF: Eight Wirraways from No. 24 Squadron scramble from Vunakanau Airfield near Rabaul to intercept the incoming Japanese air raid against Rabaul but were intercepted by escorting A6M2 Zeros and within seven minutes three were shot down including CA-7 Wirraway A20-179 pilot F/O John C. Lowe and CA-8 Wirraway A20-303 pilot Charles F. Bromley, two crash landing and one was damaged.
 Afterwards, only two Wirraways remained.
 Also lost is Hudson A16-97 pilot F/Lt Robert W. B. Cuming (KIA) crashed on take off from Poeloeti Airfield (Penfui) in West Timor.

 Discussion Forum Daily Updates Reviews Museums Interviews & Oral Histories